plone/volto/docs/source/blocks/blockStyleWrapper.md

 # Blocks - Style Wrapper

-The block style wrapper part of a block anatomy, allows you to inject styles from the block schema into the block wrapper in form of class names.
-It's wrapping the block edit and the view components.
+The block style wrapper is part of a block anatomy.
+It allows you to inject styles from the block schema into the block wrapper in the form of class names.
+It wraps the block edit and the view components.

 ## Enabling Style Wrapper in a block

-The wrapper is always present in the render of the view and the edit components, but if you want to add styles, you have to enhance the schema of your block:
+The wrapper is always present in the render of the view and the edit components.
+If you want to add styles, you have to enhance the schema of your block:

 ```js
 import { styleSchemaEnhancer } from '@plone/volto/components/manage/Blocks/Block/StylesSchema';